 In June, the Council produces an Annual Report of its activities for the preceding year.
 This includes an overview of the year from the Chairman of the Council for that year, and reports from each of the Portfolio Holders and Committee Chairmen.
 A Summary of the Council’s accounts for the year just ended is also included, as well as contact details for all Councillors.

 The Annual Report is distributed inside the Holme Valley Review newspaper.
 If you would like a hard copy, please contact the Clerk and one can be posted to you.
-Alternatively, the latest copy can be downloaded by clicking here Annual Report 2018-19 Part 1 and Annual Report 2018-19 Part 1.
+Alternatively, the latest copy can be downloaded by clicking here - Annual Report 2019-20.

 90% of the Council’s planned expenditure will be funded by its precept.
 Formulating the budget is, therefore, crucial to its day-to-day operations.
 Without adequate funding, the Council will not be able to meet its financial obligations.

 The Budget is prepared by the Council’s Responsible Financial Officer, following discussions by each of the Committees.
 Recommendations are then made to the full Council and the Council, as a corporate body, takes the formal decision to approve and adopt the Budget.

 The Budget for the Council year ahead is approved at a Council meeting in February of each year when the Parish Council also approves its Precept Demand to be made to Kirklees Council.
 Details of the Budget/Precept 2020-21 can be downloaded here.

 The Council has the power to levy a tax on property owners and residents within the parish.
 This tax is referred to as the parish precept and is based on the Parish Council’s budget for the next financial year.